psy777/order-management-system/README.md

 backup of the `data/` directory, pulls the newest code, and finally reinstalls Python dependencies.

+## Windows quick launch

+For a one-click start on Windows, use the `launch_firecoast.bat` script in the project root.
+The batch file creates (or reuses) a local virtual environment, installs dependencies from `requirements.txt`, and then runs `app.py`.
+You can create a desktop or taskbar shortcut that points directly to the batch file to start the application without opening a terminal first.

+1. Right-click `launch_firecoast.bat` and choose **Create shortcut**.
+2. Move the shortcut to your desktop or pin it to the taskbar/start menu.
+3. Double-click the shortcut whenever you want to launch FireCoast.

+The first launch may take a moment while Python dependencies install.
+Later launches reuse the existing virtual environment and start immediately.

 To upgrade an installation:

 1. Ensure your working tree is clean (`git status` should report no pending